McNeil Point Hike

 This makes a good destination for a moderate hike, though the crowds thin out above this point.
 After the second steep meadow, a short side trail leads up to a high spot at 5133' elevation.
 This is a good spot for lunch or another possible camp spot.

 The trail now loses a bit of elevation, then climbs more steeply.
-After a couple switchbacks, at mile 3.3 (5260') there is a faint trail going right (up) that leads up to steep and potentially dangerous shortcut up the face of McNeil Point that is not recommended.
+After a couple switchbacks, at mile 3.3 (5260'), there is a faint trail going right (uphill) that leads up to a steep and potentially dangerous shortcut up the face of McNeil Point; this "scramble trail" should be attempted ONLY by experienced hikers.
 After a few more switchbacks, the main trail reaches a steep, rushing tributary of McGee Creek.
 Just before this stream is another faint unmarked shortcut that dead-ends in a short distance.

 From here the main trail climbs to a junction, at mile 3.9 (5600') with the Mazama Trail (no. 625, formerly known as the Cathedral Ridge Trail) on the left.
 A short distance down this side trail is a pond and a campsite, and 3.1 miles down to the Mazama Trailhead.
 In about 0.1 miles the main trail reaches a seasonal stream coming down an alpine valley.
 Just before the stream is a side trail going up to a campsite.
 An old trail described in several hiking guides heads up the valley, but this route has been closed to help the alpine meadows recover from heavy use.
 Continue another 0.2 miles to the new route to McNeil Point, which replaces this older route, marked with a sign "McNeil Point".